Skip to main content

 • Results and impacts of their activities

 Detailed information about the narrative statements and the guidance provided to HEPs to prepare them was published in 2022.
-Research England have commissioned the National Co-ordinating Centre for Public Engagement (NCCPE) to undertake a detailed review of the Public & Community Engagement narratives in 2024 as an evidence base for Research England’s future development of the Public & community engagement perspective.
+Research England have commissioned the National Co-ordinating Centre for Public Engagement (NCCPE) to undertake a detailed review of the Public & Community Engagement narratives in 2024 as an evidence base for Research England’s future development of the Public & Community Engagement perspective.

 5. Clusters